JacobDev1/xl-converter/README.md

 </p>
 <h3 align="center">XL Converter</h3>

-Powerful image converter for the latest formats with support for multithreading, dynamic downscaling, drag 'n drop, and intelligent features.
+Powerful image converter for the latest formats with support for multithreading, drag 'n drop, and downscaling.

 Available for both Windows and Linux.